samposm/git-guide/1-why.md

 The experimental diversity of 2005 is over, and only two systems survived: git and Mercurial, with git having maybe 90% market share.
 So you probably should choose git.

-Having said that, in my opinion for simple use you can get up to speed with Mercurial quicker.
+Having said that, in my opinion for simple projects you can get up to speed with Mercurial quicker.
 You need to learn a fair amount of concepts and background before you can use use git without frequent wtf-moments.
 For Mercurial, the initial learning curve is friendlier.
 For a power user, the systems are almost identical in features and capabilities, so you can accomplish almost anything using either, if you know how.
 (One exception: in Mercurial you can permanently store branch name in commits, in git not ...unless you put it informally in the commit message.)

 ## Why This Guide